Human Resource Development PhD Degree

 More about UT Tyler’s HRD doctoral program of study

-The U.S. Bureau of Labor Statistics anticipates employment prospects will be strong for HRD through 2018.
-Job growth is expected to be approximately 22%.
+The U.S. Bureau of Labor Statistics anticipates employment prospects will increase 13 percent through 2022, which is about as fast as the average for all occupations.
 Opportunities for professionals within certain specialties are expected to be even greater.
 Position titles with highest growth rates include: employment, recruitment and placement specialists; compensation, benefits and job analysis specialists; and training and development specialists.
 A doctoral degree is a definite asset for educators, authors and consultants.
-For more, visit www.bls.gov/oco/ocos021.htm#training.
+For more, visit Occupational Outlook Handbook - Human Resources Managers.

 Find Out More: